Numbers: The Universal Language: Reception

 On Babelio, the book gets an average of 3.0/5 based on 11 ratings.
 Goodreads reported, based on 66 ratings, an average of 3.61 out of 5, indicating "generally positive opinions".

 Adaptation

-In 2001, the book was adapted as an documentary film of the same name.
+In 2001, the book was adapted as a documentary film of the same name.
 A co-production between La Sept-Arte and Trans Europe Film, with the collaboration of Éditions Gallimard and CNRS Images Média, the film was directed by Philippe Truffault, with voice-over narration by Denis Guedj himself.
 It was broadcast on Arte as part of the television programme The Human Adventure, and released on DVD by Arte vidéo, with English dubbed audio.
 The film has also been dubbed into German by the title Im Reich der Zahlen.